Zequez/logseq-vault/pages/Experimenting With Rewilding Myself.md

 		- Documenting and sharing the experiment
 		- Only entering the home when I'm invited specifically for a purpose
 		- Zero-wasting the Ecovillage
-		- Hold the space of the house; which includes either paying rent or liberating the place to Gaia -
+		- Hold the space of the house
+			- Includes either paying rent or liberating the place
+			- Paying for utilities, or building alternative sources of water, electricity, heating, and Internet connection -
 		-
 	-